actionml/harness-cli/README.md

-# The Harness CLI
+# The Harness CLI v0.2.0

 The Harness Command Line Interface uses a connection to a running Harness Server to do administrative tasks.

+## **PLEASE READ THESE NOTES**

-**Until we deprecate and remove the integrated CLI this one will coexist and perform the same functions as the integrated one but with a new command-name `harness-cli status` instead of `harness status`.
-Once we switch this will become the only CLI and will go back to `harness status` etc**
+ - **Until we deprecate and remove** the integrated CLI this one will coexist and perform the same functions as the integrated one but with a new command-name `harness-cli status` instead of `harness status`.
+Once we switch this will become the only CLI and will go back to `harness status` etc

-**Note:**This CLI cannot be used to start or stop Harness, use the integrates cli to do this.
+ - This CLI **cannot be used to start or stop** Harness, use the integrates cli to do this. `harness start` and `harness stop` should still work.
+ - You must add the `harness-cli` script to your PATH and to be safe it should be before the embedded Harness CLI.
+ - **The Harness Python SDK is now included**: You will need to install the Harness Python SDK as well as dependent packages as shown in Setup.

+These restrictions will be removed in future version of this project.

 ## Requirements

- - Python 3
+ - Python 3: Install so that it is executed with `python3` NOT `python`.
+Check with `which python3` or `python3 -version`
  - A running Harness Server
- - Linux or macOS (other 'nix versions may work too)
+ - Linux, macOS, or other 'nix version

 ## Setup

+To get the project do a git pull from the `develop` branch of this repo: https://github.com/actionml/harness-cli.git.
+The latest WIP is in `feature/cli-refactor`

+Set your PATH env variable to point to the `harness-cli/python-cli` directory of this project **AND** make sure it is before the embedded CLI in `harness/dist/bin` or wherever you install the CLI that comes with the Harness repo.

+### Install the Harness Python SDK

+Depending on what OS and version of python3 you may need to install several packages from PyPI (the Python Package Index).
+For this you must first install `python3` and `pip3`

+For Ubuntu 16.04+

+ - `sudo apt-get install python3 python3-pip`

+Then with pip3 install:

+ - `pip3 install pytz`
+ - `pip3 install datetime`
+ - `pip3 install argparse`

+Then install the Harness Python Client SDK:

+ - `cd harness-cli/python-sdk`
+ - `python3 setup.py install`

+This will put the SDK in a place any python program should be able to access it. and this is important because the Harness Python CLI uses the SDK.

+### Localhost

-If you are running Harness locally on `http://localhost:9090` you can just add the the path to `harness-client-cli/python-cli` to your `$PATH` in `~/.profile` or `~/.bashrc` or wherever your OS requires, no other config is required.
+If you are running Harness locally on `http://localhost:9090` no other config is required.
+Once Harness is started, run `harness-cli status` to see where the cli is pointed and to get connection status.

+### Remote Harness

-To use this harness cli on a remote harness server make the correct changes to `harness-cli-env` or in the env, which overrides `harness-cli-env`
+To use this harness cli on a remote harness server make the correct changes to `python-cli/harness-cli-env` or in the shell's env, which overrides `harness-cli-env`.

 For the simple case, just change `HARNESS_SERVER_ADDRESS` and `HARNESS_SERVER_PORT` in the setting below.

+### Full Settings

+These should allow full control of the CLI but the Auth-Server commands involving creating permissions, users, etc are not tested except in the embedded CLI.

 ```
 # harness cli environment file (sourced by scripts)